 - Law Enforcement may only use deadly force when the situation requires the protection of themselves or others.
 For example, if a man is threatening your life, you may use your weapon in self-defense.

-- Law enforcement may not abuse the taser.
+- Law Enforcement may not abuse the taser.
 You must have a valid reason to tase a player.
-You may not deploy your taser during a gunfight/active shootout to take down criminals if they are not directly facing or shooting at you.
+You may deploy your taser during a gunfight or active shootout to take down criminals if they are not directly facing or shooting at you.

-- Law enforcement may not release a jailed prisoner without approval by the Mayor, Sheriff or Captain.
+- Law Enforcement may not release a jailed prisoner without approval by the Mayor, Sheriff, Chief or Captain.
 It is not allowed to release a jailed prisoner without a proper reason.

-- Prison Guards may not leave the Sheriff's Department unless they are joined by a deputy or above and the intention is to level up via the NPC-missions.
+- Prison Guards may not leave the Police Department or Sheriff's Department unless they are joined by a deputy or above and the intention is to level up via the NPC-missions.

-- A SWAT officer can not perform simplistic police activities like traffic stops or issuing traffic tickets, but can be called as backup if approved by the Mayor, Sheriff or Captain.
+- A SWAT officer can not perform simplistic police activities like traffic stops or issuing traffic tickets, but can be called as backup if approved by the Mayor, Sheriff, Chief or Captain.
 They may only patrol during either emergency state or exceptionally risky conditions within the city.

-- As a SWAT officer, you are not above the Sheriff, Captain or Lieutenants.
-You might have better equipment, but you have no commands over the Sheriff's Department.
+- As a SWAT officer, you are not above the Sheriff, Chief, Captain or Lieutenants.
+You might have better equipment, but you have no commands over the Police Department and Sheriff's Department.

 - During a shootout, the SWAT Commander will take charge over the coordination and tactics of the Sheriff's Department.
-If there is no SWAT Commander at the time, SWAT will lead each other with supervision from the Sheriff or Captain.
+If there is no SWAT Commander at the time, SWAT will lead each other with supervision from the Sheriff, Chief or Captain.

 - As a SWAT officer, you may not be on "standby" for a prolonged period of time at the police station if there is no imminent situation or context warranting SWAT.
 Active and coordinated training in the SWAT team can always be a valid reason for SWAT to be deployed, unless the Sheriff requests SWAT to flag down.

-- Before performing a police raid, a member of the police force of the rank of Captain or above (or Lieutenant+ if neither are on duty) must authorize and give permission for the raid.
-In order to give this authorization, you must gather video or picture evidence to ensure and prove that there is illegal activity going on at that specific property.
+- In order to perform a police raid, a member of the police force of the rank of Captain or above (or Lieutenant+ if neither are on duty) must authorize and give permission for the raid.
+In order to give this authorization, you must gather video or picture evidence to prove that there is illegal activity going on at that specific property.
 911 calls can not be used as evidence to raid a property.
-You MUST have evidence ready in case a staff member requires it.
+You must also place a warrant for the owner of the property before beginning the raid.

-- As law enforcement, once you have performed a raid, regardless whether or not the raid was successfully, you can not raid the same property unless you have gathered new evidence that justify a police raid.
+- As Law Enforcement, once you have performed a raid, regardless of whether or not the raid was successful, you cannot raid the same property again, unless you meet the rule requirements that permit law enforcement to raid a property.

-- Law enforcement can ignore the default 10 minute NLR cooldown once upon death for all raids, excluding police department ones.
-Note that law enforcement still need to be requested by police that are still on scene, with knowledge of the specific raid or robbery in their current In-Character life, to return.
+- Law Enforcement can ignore the default NLR cooldown once upon death for all raids, excluding police department ones.
+Note that Law Enforcement still needs to be requested by Law Enforcement that is still on scene, with knowledge of the specific raid or robbery in their current In-Character life, to return.
 After a player has died twice the default NLR rules go back into effect.
 In-game staff reserves the right to call off and declare a raid or robbery as failed.

-- The detective is an undercover police deputy and may perform normal police duties.
-He's required to ID himself to deputies when requested.
+- The detective is a undercover Law Enforcement Officer and may perform normal police duties.
+He's required to ID himself to Law Enforcement Officers when requested.
 Refusal of identification is not an option.

 - Detectives are allowed to perform certain illegal activities such as growing and doing illegal substances with other people as long as they immediately report these to the police to bust them.
 You may also perform in raids with permission from Lieutenants or above.
 During these activities you have to assist the police officers to catch the criminals.
 The detective can not be charged for performing these illegal activities.